Alethio36/mediastack/appconfig2.md

    - Configure Jellyfin with the welcome wizard.
    - Add media folders (e.g., Movies and TV for Jellyseerr).
    - Delay library scan until after basic setup.
+   - Make sure there is at least a single admin account (usualy your own)
+   - Make notes of the jellyfin API token.

 ## Jellyseerr